Jaiswalradha335/Password-manager/README.md

-this is a simple password manager
+This is a simple password manager